-This measure tracks how much of the planned maintenance operations work in the STIP is accomplished each year.
+This measure tracks how much of the planned maintenance operation work in the Statewide Transportation Improvement Program and some additional activities, are accomplished each year.
 The measure includes location-specific work such as bridge deck seals and comprehensive statewide work such as striping.
-Since 2017, location-specific work in the STIP has been tracked and the percent of locations accomplished has been recorded.
-This did not take into consideration changes in work plans due to unavoidable events such as flooding and material shortages.
+Since 2017, location-specific work in the STIP has been tracked and the percent of locations accomplished recorded.
+In the past, charges were recorded in Cognos, but as of early 2021 they are now tracked using the Maintenance Management System.
+Since this is an entirely different approach, the reporting updates will be changed to year to date status through 2021 and will update moving forward.

+A status report on mowing has been added, assuming 90% of the lane mileage equates to the number of shoulder miles.
 This measure will track the quantities of the various planned work activities, compare them to the estimated quantities and report that progress as well as the location-specific progress.
 This will address the needs to modify plans due to unavoidable events and will be reported moving forward.
-Due to concerns with the newly developed striping database, striping progress will not be reported until 2021.